officialputuid/toolsig/README.md

 	➥ F-L-C -> Location Target
 	➥ Unfollow All Following
 	➥ Unfollow Not Followback

+	🛈 F-L = Follow & Like
+	🛈 F-L-C = Follow, Like & Comment
+	🛈 F-L-DM = Follow, Like & Direct Message

 ## WARNING
 	⚠ Use tools at your own risk